Mordaunt Bisset

-Mordaunt Fenwick Bisset (1825 – 7 July 1884) of Bagborough in Somerset, 22nd Scottish feudal baron of Lessendrum in Aberdeen, Scotland, was a British Conservative Party Member of Parliament and a famous west-country Master of Staghounds.
+Mordaunt Fenwick Bisset (1825 – 7 July 1884), of Bagborough, Somerset, was a British Conservative Member of Parliament and a famous west-country Master of Staghounds.

 Origins

 He was the only son of the Venerable Maurice Fenwick Bisset (1797–1879), Rector of Drumholm and Archdeacon of Raphoe, both in County Donegal, Ireland, son of William Fenwick of Lemmington Hall, Edlingham, Northumberland, by his wife Elizabeth Bisset.
-Maurice had married his first cousin Jane Harriot Bisset (d.1866), the eldest daughter and co-heiress of Maurice George Bisset (1757–1821) of Knighton Gorges House on the Isle of Wight, and of Lessendrum in Aberdeen, Scotland, 18th Scottish feudal baron of Lessendrum, (which barony and estate had been held by the Clan Bisset since 1252) by his wife Harriat (sic) Mordaunt (b.1753) one of the illegitimate children of Charles Mordaunt, 4th Earl of Peterborough (1708–1779) by his mistress Robiniana Brown, who became his second wife in 1755.
-Maurice Fenwick adopted the additional name of Bisset following his wife's inheritance of the estate of Lessendrum from her cousin, not having inherited directly from her father due to entails which passed it first to two other male relatives, who died childless.
+Maurice had married his first cousin Jane Harriot Bisset (d.1866), the eldest daughter and co-heiress of Maurice George Bisset (1757–1821) of Knighton Gorges House, Isle of Wight, and of Lessendrum, Aberdeen, by his wife Harriat (sic) Mordaunt (b.1753) one of the illegitimate children of Charles Mordaunt, 4th Earl of Peterborough (1708–1779) by his mistress Robiniana Brown, who became his second wife in 1755.

+Maurice Fenwick, his grandfather, adopted the additional name of Bisset following his wife's inheritance of the estate of Lessendrum from her cousin, not having inherited directly from her father due to entails which passed it first to two other male relatives, who died childless.
 His son Mordaunt Fenwick-Bisset inherited as well as Lessendrum, the residual estate, including the Wiltshire manor of Dauntsey, of Charles Mordaunt, 5th Earl of Peterborough (1758–1814), his natural great-uncle and the first legitimate son of the 4th Earl by Robiniana, who died without issue, and whose brothers, legitimate and otherwise, had all predeceased him.
 The titles all became extinct.
 The Mordaunt property was left to Jane in trust as a life-interest, which was inherited absolutely on her death in 1866 by her son Mordaunt.

-The arms of Fenwick-Bisset of Lessendrum are: Quarterly 1st & 4th: Azure, a bend argent (Bisset), 2nd & 3rd: party per fesse gules and argent, six martlets counterchanged (Fenwick).

 Career

-He was elected as a Member of Parliament (MP) for West Somerset at the 1880 general election, but resigned from the House of Commons on 18 November 1883 by becoming Steward of the Manor of Northstead.
+He was elected as a member of parliament (MP) for West Somerset at the 1880 general election, but resigned from the House of Commons on 18 November 1883 by becoming Steward of the Manor of Northstead.